 Sanford v.
 West Corporation et al., No. GIC 805541, was filed February 13, 2003 in the San Diego County, California Superior Court.
 The original complaint alleged violations of the California Consumer Legal Remedies Act, Cal.
 Civ.
-Code §§ 1750 et seq., unlawful, fraudulent and unfair business practices in violation of Cal.
+Code §§ 1750 et seq. unlawful, fraudulent and unfair business practices in violation of Cal.
 Bus. & Prof. Code §§ 17200 et seq., untrue or misleading advertising in violation of Cal.
-Bus. & Prof. Code §§ 1750 et seq., and common law claims for conversion, unjust enrichment, fraud and deceit, and negligent misrepresentation, and sought monetary damages, including punitive damages, as well as restitution, injunctive relief and attorneys fees and costs.
-The complaint was brought on behalf of a purported class of persons in California who were sent a Memberworks, Inc. ("MVI") membership kit in the mail, were charged for an MWI membership program, and were allegedly either customers of what the complaint contended was a joint venture between MWI and West Corporation or West Telemarketing Corporation ("WTC") or wholesale customers of West Corporation or WTC.
+Bus. & Prof. Code §§ 17500 et seq., and common law claims for conversion, unjust enrichment, fraud and deceit, and negligent misrepresentation, and sought monetary damages, including punitive damages, as well as restitution, injunctive relief and attorneys fees and costs.
+The complaint was brought on behalf of a purported class of persons in California who were sent a Memberworks, Inc. ("MWI") membership kit in the mail, were charged for an MWI membership program, and were allegedly either customers of what the complaint contended was a joint venture between MWI and West Corporation or West Telemarketing Corporation ("WTC") or wholesale customers of West Corporation or WTC.
 WTC and West Corporation filed a demurrer in the trial court on July 7, 2004.
 The court sustained the demurrer as to all causes of action in plaintiff's complaint, with leave to amend.
 WTC and West Corporation received an amended complaint and filed a renewed demurrer.
 On January 24, 2005, the Court entered an order sustaining West Corporation and WTC's demurrer with respect to five of the seven causes of action.
 On February 14, 2005, WTC and West Corporation filed a motion for judgment on the pleadings seeking a judgment as to the remaining claims.
 On April 26, 2005 the Court granted the motion without leave to amend.
 The Court also denied a motion to intervene filed on behalf of Lisa Blankenship and Vicky Berryman.
 The Court entered judgment in West Corporation's and WTC's favor on May 5, 2005.
 The plaintiff and proposed intervenors appealed the judgment and the order denying intervention.
-On June 30, 2006, the Fourth Appellate Distr
+On June 30, 2006, the Fourth Appellate District Court of Appeals affirmed the entry of judgment against the original plaintiff, Patricia Sanford, but reversed the denial of the motion to intervene and remanded the case for the trial court to determine whether Berryman and Blankenship should be added as plaintiffs through intervention or amendment of the complaint.

 On December 1, 2006, the trial court permitted Berryman and Blankenship to join the action pursuant to a second amended complaint which contained the same claims as Sanford's original complaint.
 West Corporation and WTC filed a demurrer to the second amended complaint.
 The Court overruled that the demurrer, with one exception, on December 4, 2006.
-On February 16, 2007, after receiving briefing and hearing argument on class certification, the trial court certified a class consisting of "All persons in California, who, after calling defendants West Corporation and West Telemarketing Corporation (collectively "West" or "defendants") to inquire about or purchase another product between September 1, 1998 through July 2, 2001, were; (a) sent a membership kit in the mail; (b) charged for a MemberWorks, Inc. ("MWI") membership program; and (c) customers of a joint venture between MWI and West or were wholesale customers of West (the "Class").
+On February 16, 2007, after receiving briefing and hearing argument on class certification, the trial court certified a class consisting of "All persons in California, who, after calling defendants West Corporation and West Telemarketing Corporation (collectively "West" or "defendants") to inquire about or purchase another product between September 1, 1998 through July 2, 2001, were; (a) sent a membership kit in the mail; (b) charged for a MemberWorks, inc. ("MWI") membership program; and (c) customers of a joint venture between MWI and West or were wholesale customers of West (the "Class").
 Not included in the Class are defendants and their officers, directors, employees, agents and/or affiliates."
 West and WTC intend to seek appellate review of this decision.
 Discovery in the case is ongoing.
 The trial court has indicated that it will schedule a trial in or around February 2008.